 Probuphine is a form of buprenorphine.
 Buprenorphine is a medication that recovering opioid addicts take to help them manage their opioid withdrawal symptoms.
 Recovering opioid addicts also take buprenorphine to help treat their opioid use disorder.
 Buprenorphine is a partial opioid agonist.

-A Probuphine implant for opiate addiction comes in the form of a medicated rod.
+A Probuphine opiate addiction implant comes in the form of a medicated rod.
 Doctors insert this rod under the skin in the upper arm.

 Naltrexone Implant for Opiate Addiction

 People who take the Vivitrol injection must continuously go back and receive more Vivitrol injections to manage their addictions.
-Due to how often people must receive the Vivitrol injection, compliance for the medication is low.
-That’s why Dr. O’Neil decided to go about finding a new and effective implant for opiate addiction that involves naltrexone.
+Due to how often people must receive the Vivitrol injection, compliance with the medication is low.
+That’s why Dr. O’Neil decided to go about finding a new and effective opiate addiction implant that involves naltrexone.

 Probuphine Opiate Addiction Implant vs. Naltrexone Opiate Addiction Implant

 The time frame that the naltrexone implant for opiate addiction releases doses is the same as the time frame that Probuphine addiction implants releases doses for, six months.
 Also similar to the Probuphine implant for opioid addiction, doctors can insert the naltrexone addiction implant into a person in one single procedure.

 There are some differences between the Probuphine and naltrexone opioid addiction implants though.
 The most obvious one being that Probuphine is a partial opioid agonist while naltrexone is an opioid antagonist.